JorgeFi18/twittor-pwa/README.md

-# Chat de Héroes
+# Chat Heros

-Un cascarón de chat usando jQuery para PWAs
+PWA page created in JS and JQuery